GoogleCloudPlatform/java-docs-samples/bigtable/spark/README.md

   --image-version=1.4
 ```

+Please note that the examples use Dataproc 1.4.

 For the list of available Dataproc image versions visit [Dataproc Image version list](https://cloud.google.com/dataproc/docs/concepts/versioning/dataproc-versions).

-List the available clusters and make sure that `BIGTABLE_SPARK_DATAPROC_CLUSTER` is among them.
+List the clusters and make sure that `BIGTABLE_SPARK_DATAPROC_CLUSTER` is among them.

 ```
 gcloud dataproc clusters list \